michalspano/.js/README.md

-# JavaScript Repo for the JS lovers! <3
+# Learning web developemnt with JS and TS.

 ___